 How old does a child need to be to babysit?
-Is there a specific age at which they have the maturity, qualifications and trust to get hired?
-Also, when can a sibling stay home with the children as your built-in babysitter?
+Is there a legal minimum age requirement or appropriate age at which they have the maturity, qualifications and trust to get hired?
+Also, when can a sibling stay home with the younger children as your built-in babysitter?
 Let’s find out.

 But, before we start — if you’re looking to simplify your family life — check out this course.
 It helped get our family on track and helped me gain some margins I desperately needed.